WHO records highest-ever number of new HIV cases in its European Region

 Apart from Russia, Ukraine and Central Asia, this region also includes countries of the Transcaucasus.

 "In the EU and the EEA, sex between men is the predominant mode of HIV transmission.
-Two in three new HIV infections are among native-born Europeans," the organizations said.
+Two in three new HIV infections are among native-born Europeans," the organisations said.

 In the European Union generally, the number of people diagnosed with HIV was roughly unchanged over the past decade, ECDC's Daamen said.